Collective phenomena emerging from the interactions between dynamical processes in multiplex networks

+which depends on the topologies of both layers since $\omega_i=Ny_i$ in the steady-state.
+Figure~\ref{fig3} shows that our analytical results are in good agreement with the numerical simulations.
+In Figures~\ref{fig3}(a) and \ref{fig3}(b) we plot the observed fraction $y_i$ of random walkers at the steady state vs the predictions of Eq.~(\ref{eq:Theory02}), respectively for the incoherent and synchronized state.
+Dashed black lines are plotted to guide the eye.
+In Figure~\ref{fig3}(c) we report the synchronization phase digram obtained from Eq.~(\ref{eq:Theory03}).
+A comparison with the phase diagram in Figure \ref{fig2}c indicates that our theory is able to accurately reproduce the collective phenomena emerging from the interactions of the two dynamical processes that we have observed in our numerical simulations.

+The specific example of intertwined synchronization and transport dynamics studied here shows that interesting collecting behaviors can appear when we couple two dynamical processes taking place on the same set of nodes.
+Namely, we have found that the distribution of random walkers in the transport network changes from homogeneous to heterogeneous according to whether the synchronization dynamics is incoherent or synchronized, and this result is unexpected since for the topology of the transport network we have on purpose chosen a homogenous graph.
+At the same time, the heterogeneous distribution of walkers is responsible for the emergence of explosive synchronization, and the appearance of a bistable phase and of a tricritical point in the neural network layer.
+Importantly, here, explosive synchronization spontaneously emerges from the interactions of the two dynamical processes, without any externally imposed assumptions, necessary instead in networks where the Kuramoto model is not coupled to other dynamical systems~\cite{GomezGardenes2011PRL,Leyva2012NatureSR}.

-The choice of the specific model studied here was motivated by the important role that synchronization and transport play in a wide range of natural and man-made systems~\cite{Skardal2015SciAdv,Gleich2015SIAM}, and the switch-like transition we have found mirrors various bistabilities empirically observed in physics, biology and neuroscience~\cite{Martens2013PNAS,Brandman2005,Deco2013Trends}.
-We believe that further studies of other intertwined dynamical processes will result in more robust models of real systems, possibly uncovering other novel phenomena induced by the multiplex coupling of different dynamical processes.
+The switch-like transition we have found in our model closely mirrors that displayed by the human brain~\cite{Deco2013Trends}, which has the ability to very quickly switch between resting state activity (i.e., the background activity of a brain when no particular conscious task is performed) and complex intellectual/motor tasks~\cite{Raichele2001}, and thus requires a fast and flexible mechanism to induce a sudden and massive synchronization.
+The choice of this specific model was motivated by the important role that synchronization and transport play in a wide range of natural and man-made systems~\cite{Restrepo2005PRE,Motter2013NaturePhys,Skardal2015SciAdv,Gleich2015SIAM} and by the various bistabilities empirically observed in physics, biology and neuroscience~\cite{Martens2013PNAS,Brandman2005,Deco2013Trends}.
+To date, several studies have investigated how a single type of dynamics evolves on a multilayer network~\cite{Sahneh2014PRE,Lee2014PRE,Posfai2016PRE,Burkholz2016PhysicaD}.
+However, the framework we have proposed here, based on the use of multiplex networks to mutually couple dynamics of different nature, is very general and versatile.
+We believe that further studies of other intertwined dynamical processes will uncover other novel phenomena induced by multiplex coupling, and will eventually result in a more thorough understanding of the relation between the structure and the dynamics of multidimensional complex systems.